temiadedire-aj/Marketing-Content-Design/03-glow-essentials/README.md

 ## Overview

-A social media design series created for a beauty and skincare brand, combining product-focused visuals with clean, editorial styling to communicate the brand's products and encourage purchase.
+A social media design series created for a beauty and skincare brand, using clean compositions and product-focused visuals to communicate the brand and its offerings.

 ## Creative Focus